MartinThoma/MartinThoma.github.io/_posts/2016-09-15-alpspitze.md

 - [x] Cycling gloves
 - [ ] Map

-I like the following cloths for hiking:
+I like the following cloths for hiking.
+They are comfortable in a wide range of temperatures and they don't stinck that much / feel bad  when you sweat:

 - VAUDE Herren Hose Farley Stretch Pants II
 - Icebreaker Herren T-Shirt Tech Lite Short Sleeve